menu

 One downside of living in Cottage Grove is that it can take a long time to commute to work.
 In Cottage Grove, the average commute to work is 38.53 minutes, which is quite a bit higher than the national average.
 On the other hand, local public transit is widely used in the town, so leaving the car at home and taking transit is often a viable alternative.

-The percentage of adults in Cottage Grove who are college-educated is close to the national average for all communities of 21.84%: 17.07% of the adults in Cottage Grove have a bachelor's degree or advanced degree.
+The education level of Cottage Grove citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+17.07% of adults 25 and older in Cottage Grove have a college degree.

 The per capita income in Cottage Grove in 2022 was $25,785, which is lower middle income relative to Tennessee and the nation.
 This equates to an annual income of $103,140 for a family of four.
 However, Cottage Grove contains both very wealthy and poor people as well.